gradle/gradle/design-docs/dependency-management.md

     - A registry of requirement -> buildable file collection converters.
 - Add some way to query the resolved include roots, link files and runtime files for a native binary.

-## Story: Implement native binary dependency resolution using self resolving dependencies

-This story starts to push the resolution mechanism introduced in the above story down into the dependency management engine.
-For this story, native binary dependencies will be converted to self-resolving dependencies which are then fed into the dependency management engine.

-This story is simply a refactoring.
-No new user-visible behaviour will be added.

-## Story: Native component dependencies are visible in the dependency reports

-### Open issues

-- Dependencies need to shown per-variant.

-## Story: Plugin contributes a component type implementation

-Allow a plugin to contribute a component type implementation, which is responsible for defining some component type.
-For this story, the definition is responsible for extracting the component meta-data from some local component instance.
-Later stories will generalise this to make the definition reusable for other purposes, such as publishing.

-- Use this in the native binary plugins to convert native library and binary instances to meta-data.

-### Open issues

-- Add some way to influence the target of a project dependency
-- Generalise so that the meta-data model can be reused for publishing and resolving external components
-    - Version the model
-- Detangle the usage context from the dependency implementation and pass through to the resolvers
-    - Needs to be considered when caching stuff
-- Add some sugar to infer the meta-data model from some static types
-- Expose the component instance graph from the new requirements API
-- Remove `NativeDependencySet` and `LibraryResolver` interfaces
-- Replace the existing headers and files configurations

 ## Story: Conflict resolution prefers local components over other components

 When two components have conflicting external identifiers, select a local component.